cherylwtw/Comp206/README.md

 ### swap.c
 Standalone file to help understand variable scope and use pointer to achieve multiple return values in function using a swap example

+### LinkedList.c
+Standalone file to help understand Struct and Linked List in C